 We're Awin and we power those connections.
 We're the company that joins the dots, matching brands with their next customer.
-Working with a hugely diverse and intertwined network of digital publishers, offering some of the most cutting-edge solutions across all devices, we're helping brands navigate the dizzying array of technological solutions to generate millions of new customers for them across the globe every year.
+Working with a hugely diverse network of digital publishers, offering some of the most cutting-edge solutions across all devices, we're helping brands navigate the dizzying array of technological ways to generate millions of new customers across the globe every year.

-We're hugely proud of what our network represents and how it is powering those connections day in, day out.
-And that is why we feel the time is right to showcase the global scale of a marketing channel that sees advertisers investing more than \$13bn every year.
+We're hugely proud of what our network represents and how it powers those connections every day.
+That is why we feel it's time to showcase the global scale of a marketing channel in which advertisers invest more than \$13bn annually.